Pipo Derani

-Luís Felipe "Pipo" Derani (born 12 October 1993 in São Paulo) is a Brazilian race car driver who is currently driving a Cadillac prototype for Action Express Racing in the WeatherTech SportsCar Championship and is an overall winner of the 2016 24 Hours of Daytona and the 2016, 2018 and 2019 12 Hours of Sebring.
+Luís Felipe "Pipo" Derani (born 12 October 1993) is a Brazilian race car driver who is currently a factory driver for the Genesis Magma Racing program.
+He is an overall winner of the 2016 24 Hours of Daytona and the 2016, 2018, 2019, and 2023 12 Hours of Sebring.
 Pipo is the son of the late Walter Derani and younger brother of Rafael Derani, both well-known Brazilian racing drivers.

 Career

 Karting

 Derani made his karting debut in 2003, at the age of ten.
 In 2005, he was champion of the São Paulo Junior Menor Championship.

 Formula Renault

 Derani began his car racing career by driving in the Formula Renault 2.0 Northern European Cup with Motopark Academy in 2009.
 He took two podiums at Alastaro Circuit and TT Circuit Assen along with thirteen point-scoring positions to finish seventh in the championship.
 In Eurocup Formula Renault 2.0, he took part in six races for the same team.
 He finished 27th with two points coming from a ninth place at the Nürburgring.